NewcastleRSE/biscuit-score-predictor/README.md

-# Biscuit Score Prediction Model
+# 🍪Biscuit Score Prediction Model🍪

 A machine learning tool to predict scores for biscuits based on their nutritional information and other features (colour, texture...).